Last updated on July 31st, 2018

-Have you ever been to a place here in the Philippines where the ambience is so different, it feels like you’re in another country that you have never been to yet?
+Have you ever been to a place here in the Philippines where the ambiance is so different, it feels like you’re in another country that you have never been to yet?

 Well, Thailand vibes are just 2 hours away from Manila!
 Located in Calauan, Laguna – Isdaan Floating Resto – Fun Park will give you immense Thailand feels.
 From the entrance to the corners of the park, everywhere is much like Thailand but the food, they stay Filipino!